home-assistant/home-assistant.io/source/_integrations/withings.markdown

   required: true
   type: string
 use_webhook:
-  description: "Configure Withings to notify home assistant when data changes.
+  description: "Configure Withings to notify Home Assistant when data changes.
 This also required to populate the in_bed sensor.
-Note: In order for this to work, you home assistant install must be accessible to the internet."
+Note: In order for this to work, your Home Assistant install must be accessible to the internet."
   required: false
   default: false
   type: boolean